limbernie/limbernie.github.io/_posts/2018-04-29-pinkys-palace-v2-walkthrough.md

 ![screenshot-18](/assets/images/posts/pinkys-palace-v2-walkthrough/screenshot-18.png)

 I use `scp` to grab a copy of `/daemon/panel` to my analysis machine (it runs 64-bit Kali Linux and replicates the conditions of `pinkydb` as close as possible) so that I can analyze it with `gdb` and [PEDA](https://github.com/longld/peda).
-To be more precise, I run `./panel` and attach `gdb` to it so that I can debug it — a dynamic analysis technique as opposed to reverse engineering.
+To be more precise, I run `./panel` and attach `gdb` to it so that I can debug it—a dynamic analysis technique as opposed to reverse engineering.

 ![screenshot-19](/assets/images/posts/pinkys-palace-v2-walkthrough/screenshot-19.png)